envisioning/vocab/src/content/articles/adaptive-dual-scale-denoising.md

   - 0.25
   - 0.235
 slug: adaptive-dual-scale-denoising
 summary: Denoising approach designed to balance both local and global feature extraction in models, particularly in the context of diffusion-based generative models.
-This method aims to enhance image quality by dynamically adjusting denoising processes across different spatial scales.
 title: Adaptive Dual-Scale Denoising
 ---